Asthma – adults

-- If you have symptoms of allergic rhinitis (such as nasal congestion, runny nose, sneezing, itchy eyes) talk to your doctor about medication to treat these symptoms such as antihistamines or nasal steroids (steroid nasal sprays).
-Treating allergic rhinitis can improve your asthma symptoms.
+- If you have symptoms of hay fever (allergic rhinitis), such as nasal congestion, runny nose, sneezing, itchy eyes, talk to your doctor about medication to treat these symptoms, such as antihistamines or nasal steroid sprays.
+Treating hay fever can improve your asthma symptoms.

 There are many things you can do to improve how well your asthma is controlled.
-By working with your doctor or nurse to create an asthma action plan, you can reduce the severity of your asthma symptoms and how often they occur.
+By working with your doctor or nurse to create an asthma action plan, you can reduce how bad your asthma symptoms are and how often you have them.

-- Understand your asthma, recognise your symptoms and your triggers.
+- Understand your asthma and learn to recognise your symptoms and your triggers.